mkoromina/mkoromina/README.md

-- 👋 Hi, I’m @mkoromina
-- 👀 I’m interested in Statistical Genetics and Psychiatric Genomics.
+Statistical Genetics, Psychiatric Genomics, Large-scale Analysis Pipelines.
-- 🌱 I’m currently working on fine-mapping for bipolar disorder risk loci.
+Currently working on fine-mapping for bipolar disorder risk loci.
-- 📫 How to reach me: just a drop me a message here.

 <!---
 mkoromina/mkoromina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.